mailhexu/TB2J/docs/src/install.md

 python setup.py install
 ```

-The --user option will help if it is not installed to there is permission problem.
+The --user option will help if there is permission problem.

-It is suggested that it being installed within a virtual environment e.g. pyenv or conda.
+It is suggested that it being installed within a virtual environment using e.g. pyenv or conda.

-By default, TB2J only force the non-optional dependencies to be installed.
+By default, TB2J only force the non-optional dependencies to be installed automatically.
 The
 sisl package which is used to read the Hamiltonian from the Siesta or OpenMX
 output is needed, which can also be installed with pip.
 The GPAW-TB2J interface is through python
 directly, which of course requires the GPAW python package.